oauthstuff/draft-oauth-par/main.md

    * Update Resource Indicators reference to the somewhat recently published RFC 8707
    * update to comply with draft-ietf-oauth-jwsreq-21, which requires client_id in the authorization request in addition to the request_uri
+   * Added metadata in support of pushed authorization requests only feature

    -01